AusTrakka/austrakka-docs/docs/CLI/CLI-disabling.md

  ## Replacing incorrect sequence files

 If you do not want to remove all data associated with a Seq_ID, but have uploaded the wrong sequence files, you can simply replace them with the correct files by uploading to the same Seq_ID.
-Use the `--force` by running, for instance (for paired-end Illumina data):
+Use the `--force` option by running, for instance (for paired-end Illumina data):
 ```
 austrakka seq add fastq-ill-pe <files.csv> --force
 ```